josephxbrick/documentorganizer/README.md

 * [mm]  – 01
 * [m] – 1

-Note that short [MMM] dates follow AP Style Guide recommendations, where March, April, May, June, and July are not abbrevieated, and September is abbreviated as Sept.
+Note that short [mmm] dates follow AP Style Guide recommendations, where March, April, May, June, and July are not abbrevieated, and September is abbreviated as Sept.

 ### Weekday elements, assuming it's Friday
 * [ww] - Friday
 * [w] - Fri

-Note that short [W] weekdays follow AP Style Guide recommendations, where Tuesday is "Tues", Thursday is "Thurs", and all other weekdays are shortened to their first three letters.
+Note that short [w] weekdays follow AP Style Guide recommendations, where Tuesday is "Tues", Thursday is "Thurs", and all other weekdays are shortened to their first three letters.

 ### Date elements, assiming it's the 3rd of the month:
 * [ddd] – 3rd